harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 ## Dashboard panel

-The `GlDashboardPanel` component wraps any type of content in a consistent UI structure for analytics.
-It is primarily designed for dashboards, but can be used in other analytics interfaces.
-It is a foundational building block designed to wrap query results with standardized styling, loading states, actions, and metadata as outlined by our [Pajamas guidelines](#pajamas-guidelines).
+The `GlDashboardPanel` component is a foundational building block for dashboards but it can also be used in other analytics interfaces.
+It is desinged to wrap a query result with standardized styling, loading states, actions, and metadata as outlined by our [Pajamas guidelines](https://design.gitlab.com/patterns/dashboards).
 It does not manage data states and fetching, or handle filter state managment.

 ### When to use